clydevassallo/trufflepayroll/README.md

 ### Running the Tests

  * Run 'truffle test' in the root directory.
+Ensure the availability of at least 6 wallets, the 1st of which having at least 10 ETH available in the balance.

 ### Running the application